 We have been advised by UHS that UHS, together with its South Texas Health System affiliates, which operate McAllen Medical Center, were served with a subpoena dated November 21, 2005, issued by the Office of Inspector General of the Department of Health and Human Services.
 The Civil Division of the U.S. Attorney's office in Houston, Texas has indicated that the subpoena is part of an investigation under the False Claims Act of compliance with Medicare and Medicaid rules and regulations pertaining to the employment of physicians and the solicitation of patient referrals from physicians from January 1, 1999 to the date of the subpoena related to the South Texas Health System.
-UHS has informed us that it is cooperating in the investigation and is producing documents in response to the subpoena.
+UHS has informed us that it is cooperating in the investigation and has produced documents in response to the subpoena.
 UHS has advised us that it monitors all aspects of its business and that is has developed a comprehensive ethics and compliance program that is designed to meet or exceed applicable federal guidelines and industry standards.
 Because the law in this area is complex and constantly evolving, governmental investigation or litigation may result in interpretations that are inconsistent with industry practices, including UHS's.
-This matter is at an early stage and UHS has advised us that it is unable to evaluate the existence or extent of any potential financial exposure at this time.
+UHS has advised us that it is unable to evaluate the existence or extent of any potential financial exposure at this time.

 UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the lessees of five of our hospital facilities (including Chalmette) are subsidiaries of UHS which, on a combined basis, comprised 48% of our consolidated revenues for both of the three and six month periods ended June 30, 2006, and since UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
+Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 48% of our consolidated revenues for both of the three and nine month periods ended September 30, 2006, and since UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.